 Trade marks and patents once published are open to opposition procedures by third parties.

-- Designs: There are no explicit provisions for a third party to comment on the registration of a design.
-Once the design is registered and published, any person interested may file a cancellation petition against it.
+Designs: There are no explicit provisions for a third party to comment on the registration of a design.
+However, once the design is registered and published, any person interested may file a cancellation petition against it.

 What (if any) steps can the applicant take if registration is refused?

-- Designs: If the design registration is refused by the Controller, then the applicant has the option of filing an appeal with the High Court against the order of the controller.
+Designs: If the design registration is refused by the Controller, then the applicant has the option of filing an appeal with the High Court against the order of the controller.

 What are the current application and renewal fees for each of these intellectual property rights?